Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Angular dependence of and its connection with gap symmetry

 After carrying out numerical calculations, we plot the angular dependence of $H_{c2}(\theta)$ in Fig.~\ref{Fig:Hc2tNP} at two representative temperatures $t = 0.1$ and $t = 0.9$.
-It is easy to see from Fig.~\ref{Fig:Hc2tNP} that $H_{c2}(\theta)$ exhibits a fourfold oscillation pattern.
-Moreover, the maxima of $H_{c2}$ are always along the antinodal directions for any values of the relevant parameters, which means the angular dependence of orbital effect-induced $H_{c2}$ is exactly the same as that of $d$-wave gap.
-This is consistent with the original theoretical predictions of Won \emph{et. al.} \cite{Won94} and Takanaka \emph{et. al.} \cite{Takanaka95}.
-An important feature that needs to be emphasized is that the positions of peaks are temperature independent, as clearly manifested in both Fig.~\ref{Fig:Hc2tNP} and Fig.~\ref{Fig:Hc2tCPNP}.
+Figure~\ref{Fig:Hc2tNP} clearly shows that $H_{c2}(\theta)$ exhibits a fourfold oscillation pattern.
+The maxima of $H_{c2}$ is always along the antinodal directions for any values of relevant parameters, which means that the angular dependence of orbital effect-induced $H_{c2}$ is exactly the same as that of the gap.
+This is consistent with previous results of Refs.~\cite{Won94, Takanaka95}.
+Moreover, the positions of peaks are $t$-independent. $H_{c2}$ is a monotonic decreasing function of $t$, since the gap is suppressed as $t$ grows.
+Moreover, $\Delta H_{c2}$ is negative for all values of $t$.

-The above properties can also be elaborated by the detailed $t$-dependence of $H_{c2}$ and $\Delta H_{c2}$ are presented in Fig.~\ref{Fig:Hc2tCPNP}. $H_{c2}$ is an monotonously decreasing function of parameter $t$, valid for all values of $\theta$.
-This is easy to understand since the magnitude of the superconducting gap always decreases monotonously with growing temperature.
-Moreover, the difference $\Delta H_{c2}$ is negative for all values of $t$.